pnumo/ohsiha-mean-app/README.md

 <br>
 AJAX is used for almost all requests and to make live changes to content.
 <br>
 Sending messages is done within Bootstrap modal.
-Confirming message deletion and editing messages is done with Bootbox which also used Bootstrap modals.
+Confirming message deletion and editing messages is done with Bootbox which also uses Bootstrap modals.